AsjadJDawre/ResumeSystem/docs/ai-summary-generator.md

-# AI Resume Summary Generator
+# AI Resume Summary Generator & PDF Export

 ## Overview

-The AI Resume Summary Generator is an intelligent feature that automatically creates professional, compelling resume summaries using Hugging Face's open-source language models.
+The AI Resume Summary Generator is an intelligent feature that automatically creates professional, compelling resume summaries using OpenRouter's DeepSeek V3.1 model.
 It analyzes a user's complete resume data (projects, skills, achievements, education, experience) and generates tailored summaries that highlight their key strengths and accomplishments.
+Additionally, the system includes a PDF export feature that generates professional, ATS-friendly resume PDFs.

 # Table of Contents